atlantidezign/copyman/docs/USAGE.md

 Has an autosave behaviour, and can be **Reset** to defaults.

 #### Copying
-- **Verbose Progress** to choose if to have a window with verborse progress during copying phase.
+- **Verbose Progress** to choose if to have a window with verbose progress during copying phase.
 Disable to boost performance.
 Default true.
 - **Copying Report** to choose if to have a window with report at the end of the copying phase.
 Default true.
 - **Abort Queue** to choose if the **Abort** command during copying affects full Queue or just current Queue Item.
 Default true.
 - **Don't Confirm Queue Steps** to choose if to confirm or not every Queue Step start copying.
 Default false.